Citytracking/dotspotting/README.FLAMEWORK.md

 The database model
 --

-Flamework assumes a federated model with all the various user data spread across a series of databases.
+Flamework assumes a federated model with all the various user data spread across a series of databases, or "clusters".

-By default Dotspotting relies on a series of special config flags (in Flamework) called `enable_feature_poormans_(SOME FEATURE)` that will trick Flamework in to treating a single database as many.
-The goal is to enable (and ensure) that when a given installation of Dotspotting grows beyond a [WORDS] that it can easily be migrated to a more robust system with a minimum of fuss.

 + **db_main**

++ **db_main_slave**

+These are read-only versions of the `db_main` cluster that are updated using [MySQL replication](http://dev.mysql.com/doc/refman/5.0/en/replication.html).

 + **db_users**

-These are federated tables, sometimes called "shards".
+These are the federated tables, sometimes called "shards".

 + **db_tickets**

 One of the things about storing federated user data is that from time to time you may need to "re-balance" your shards, for example moving all of a user's data from shard #5 to shard #23.
+That means you can no longer rely on an individual database to generate auto-incrementing unique IDs because each database shard creates those IDs in isolation and if you try to move a dot, for example, with ID `123` to a shard with another photo that already has the same ID everything will break and there will be tears.

+The way around this is to use "ticketing" servers whose only job is to sit around and assign unique IDs.
+A discussion of ticketing servers is outside the scope of this document but [Kellan wrote a good blog post about the subject](http://code.flickr.com/blog/2010/02/08/ticket-servers-distributed-unique-primary-keys-on-the-cheap/) if you're interested in learning more.

+By default Dotspotting relies on a series of special config flags (in Flamework) called `enable_feature_poormans_(SOME FEATURE)` that will trick Flamework in to treating a single database as many.
+The goal is to enable (and ensure) that when a given installation of Dotspotting grows beyond a [WORDS] that it can easily be migrated to a more robust system with a minimum of fuss.

+*For each cluster there are a series of corresponding helper functions defined in `lib_db.php`.*

 Search
 --